Additional Resources for Customers in Need

 Social Security Benefits

 If you currently receive Social Security and/or Supplemental Security Income benefit(s) and need proof of your monthly payments, register for your My Social Security account where you can view and print your benefit verification letter any time.
-(For help, read Social Security’s fact sheet How to Create an Online Account.)
+(For help, read Social Security’s fact sheets How to Create an Online Account and Learn What You Can Do with a mySSA Account.)

 Social Security applications you can complete online: